 The Chair undertakes an annual assessment of the performance of individual Directors and meets privately with each Director to discuss this assessment.
-Descriptions of the process for performance assessment for the Board and senior executives are available on the Company's website.

 Board Committees

 The Board has established a number of Committees to assist in the execution of its duties and to allow detailed consideration of complex issues.
 Current Committees of the Board are the Audit and Risk Management, Nomination and Remuneration Committees.